Which tax deductible expenses can you claim if you are employed?

 Tax Saver

-• Clothing and upkeep of tools – HMRC and the trade unions have agreed flat-rate allowance for the upkeep of tools and special clothing in most classes of industry.
-As an alternative you can claim a deduction for the actual amounts spent on these items
+Clothing and upkeep of tools: HMRC and the trade unions have agreed to a flat-rate allowance for the upkeep of tools and special clothing in most classes of industry.
+As an alternative, you can claim a deduction for the actual amounts spent on these items

-• Payment by directors or employees for work related insurance cover.
-Tax relief is also allowed if you had to pay for uninsured liabilities.
+Payment by directors or employees for work-related insurance coverage.
+Tax relief is also allowed if you have to pay for uninsured liabilities.

 The cost of most expenses you incur in your work is ultimately met by your employer, who either reimburses you through an expense claim or pays for them directly.